piotr-maciag/OeSNN-UAD/README.md

 To reproduce the results reported in our paper on Numenta and Yahoo benchmarks you need to include input data files of these two benchmarks grouped into categories in the folders *Dataset/Numenta* or *Dataset/Yahoo*, respectively.
 Each data file should contain three time series: timestamp, input value and anomaly label.
 Please assure that column headers are not provided in data files.

+For example data files of *realTweets* category of Numenta benchmark should be contained in the folder:
+  * *Datasets/numenta/realTweets*

 For Numenta Anomaly Benchmark it is neccessary to include anomaly labels of input values in each data file as originally only timestamps and input values time series are provided in data files.
 To do that you can either copy anomaly labels column from one of the results file of the anomaly detection algorithms implemented in Numenta benchmark or use file *combined_labels.json* contained in *labels* folder of Numenta benchmark.

 For Yahoo Anomaly Dataset all columns besides timestamp, input value and anomaly label should be removed from data files.